Alexei Navalny: Ratings

 In a 2013 Levada Center poll, Navalny's recognition among the Russian population stood at 37%.
 Out of those who were able to recognise Navalny, 14% would either "definitely" or "probably" support his presidential run.

 The Levada Center also conducted another survey, which was released on 6 April 2017, showing Navalny's recognition among the Russian population at 55%.
 Out of those who recognised Navalny, 4% would "definitely" vote for him and 14% would "probably" vote for him in the presidential election.
 In another poll carried out by the same pollster in August 2020, 4% of respondents said that they trusted Navalny the most (out of a list of politicians), an increase from 2% in the previous month.

-According to polls conducted by the Levada Center in September 2020, 20% of Russians approve Navalny's activities, 50% disapprove, and 18% had never heard of him.
-Out of those who were able to recognise Navalny, 10% said that they have "respect" for him, 8% have sympathy and 15% "could not say anything bad" about him.
-31% are "neutral" towards him, 14% "could not say anything good" about him and 10% dislike him.
+According to polls conducted by the Levada Center in September 2020, 20% of Russians approved of Navalny's activities, 50% disapproved, and 18% had never heard of him.
+Out of those who were able to recognise Navalny, 10% said that they have "respect" for him, 8% had sympathy and 15% "could not say anything bad" about him.
+31% were "neutral" towards him, 14% "could not say anything good" about him and 10% disliked him.